Omaha Truck Driver Fatigue Accident Lawyer

 Driving while too tired is a violation of the Federal Motor Carrier Act that carries a fine and, in the event of too many violations, the offender’s license may be restricted or taken away.
 Too many hours on the road during a day would cause a driver to violate the Federal Motor Carrier Act.
 Legally, a property-carrying driver is allowed to drive a maximum of 11 hours after 10 consecutive hours off-duty.

 A truck driver’s work is regulated within a 24-hour period and a driver can only drive eight hours or less and then they are required to rest for a period of time.
 Also, there are limits on consecutive days that a driver can drive without rest.
 Under the federal hours of service rules, a driver of a commercial vehicle may not drive if they have been on duty for 70 hours in any eight consecutive days.
 To ensure that the driver is following the laws, the driver and their employer must keep a log of how many hours they were on the road.
-For more information about truck driving regulations, you can contact an Omaha truck driver fatigue accident lawyer who can help.
+For more information about truck driving regulations, you can contact an Omaha driver fatigue accident attorney.

 Leading Causes of Driver Fatigue